f18-os/python-intro-Vallain66/shell/Documentation.md

 	  ./shell.py

 ## PRINCIPLE OF OPERATION:
-shell.py works by:
+shell.py works by

-	1. printing a prompt that sanitizes empty input, watches for keyword exit to quit program or keyworkd export to change PS1 var
+* printing a prompt that sanitizes empty input, watches for keyword exit to quit program or keyworkd export to change PS1 var
 	* if exit is typed the program will break main loop and terminate usage `$ exit`
 * if export is typed the program will attempt to parse the new prompt to display usage `$ export PS1=<new prompt>`

-	2. user input is passed to handle() which interprets command line commands by:
+* user input is passed to handle() which interprets command line commands by:
 	* input is split into tasks which are then executed in turn

-	3. the program forks to run commands separate from shell program
+* the program forks to run commands separate from shell program

-	4. if fork is successful task comprehension begins, if output or input keywords("<", ">") are detected and the proper i/o are 		opened for use
+* if fork is successful task comprehension begins, if output or input keywords("<", ">") are detected and the proper i/o are 		opened for use

-	5. the proper path to the program is found by iterating over all possible paths and attempting to run program using each until 		successful
+* the proper path to the program is found by iterating over all possible paths and attempting to run program using each until 		successful

-	6. logic for pipes is handled if more than one task (i.e. multiple programs) are to be run
+* logic for pipes is handled if more than one task (i.e. multiple programs) are to be run

-	7. currently the parent handles input then outputs into the pipe and the child accepts input from the pipe and outputs to STDOUT end
+* currently the parent handles input then outputs into the pipe and the child accepts input from the pipe and outputs to STDOUT end

 ## NOTE